-We entered into a change in control and severance agreement with each of our named executive officers, which provides for certain severance and change in control benefits as described below.
+We entered into a change in control and severance agreement with each of our named executive officers, except for Ms. Rubinstein, which provides for certain severance and change in control benefits as described below.
 Each change in control and severance agreement superseded any prior agreement or arrangement the named executive officer may have had with us that provided for severance and/or change in control payments or benefits.